xtechpk/fa23-bse-036/mess_pos/README.md

     flutter run
     ```

----

 ## 🏗️ Project Structure

-The entire application is currently contained within `lib/main.dart`.
-It is structured into several key components:
+The application is structured into several key components for better organization:

-- **Data Models**: Classes like `MenuItem`, `Customer`, `Transaction`, etc., define the core data structures.
-- **Service Layer**: A mock `SharedPreferencesService` is used to simulate data persistence.
-This can be easily replaced with a real database or `shared_preferences` implementation.
+- **Data Models**: The `Patient` class (`lib/patient.dart`) defines the structure for patient records.
+- **Database Service**: `PatientDatabaseService` (`lib/patient_database_service.dart`) simulates a local SQLite database for CRUD operations.
 - **UI Widgets**:
-  - `MessPosScreen`: The main stateful widget that manages the application's overall state.
+  - `PatientListScreen`: The main screen that displays a list of all patients.
-  - `_AuthScreen`: Handles user login and registration.
-  - `_ManagementScreen`: The container for the management dashboard tabs.
-  - `_Build...` Widgets: Each management tab (e.g., `_BuildMenuManagement`) is its own dedicated widget.

----
+  - `PatientEditScreen`: A form for adding and editing patient information.

 ## 🔮 Future Improvements

-- **Real Database**: Replace the mock `SharedPreferencesService` with a real local database solution like `sqflite` or a backend service like Firebase.
+- **Implement SQLite**: Replace the mock database service with a real `sqflite` implementation for robust local storage.
-- **Printer Integration**: Add functionality to print receipts to a thermal printer.
-- **Enhanced Analytics**: Create a dashboard with charts and graphs to visualize sales data.
-- **Refactor to Separate Files**: Break down the large `main.dart` file into smaller, more manageable files for better organization.
+- **Document Management**: Allow uploading and viewing of multiple documents (PDFs, images) for each patient.
+- **Enhanced UI/UX**: Add animations, improved layouts, and more detailed patient view screens.
+- **State Management**: Integrate a state management solution like Provider or BLoC for more complex state handling.